MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

    Exception in thread "main" ej.microvg.VectorGraphicsException: MicroVG: The image cannot be parsed.
 The image must be a valid AVD image, converted with the platform's image generator.

-This error indicates that the file is not a valid Vector Drawable converted by the Vector Image Converter.
-See :ref:`this section <section.avdloader.requirements>` to convert a Vector Drawable.
+This error indicates that the file is not a compatible Vector Drawable, as specified in :ref:`this section <section.avdloader.format>`.

 ..